langdoc/elan-fst/README.md

 python3 add_pos2elan_p3.py
 ```

 Image below describes the ideal workflow reached with the script.
+Currently Constraint Grammar based disambiguation is not included, but this is one the improvements that are planned in near future.

 ![](https://imgur.com/iA99VGz.png)